 Whether you are a sole trader who is just starting out or an established business, our team provides all the support and advice you need to keep your accounts in order and run your company effectively.Our Services

-Whether you choose to operate as a sole trader or a limited company has implications for tax, legal and financial responsibilities.
-It will also affect how much paperwork you need to complete to get started.
+The decision to operate as a sole trader or a limited company has implications for tax as well as legal and financial responsibilities.
+It will also affect how much paperwork you will need to complete to get started.

 But what is the difference between the two structures?